-Today Queen Letizia traveled to Belgium to attend the inaugural session of the XII edition of the “European Development Days (EDD) 2018.
-She was joined by the Queen Methilde of Belgium for the event.
+Today Queen Letizia travelled to Belgium to attend the inaugural session of the XII edition of the “European Development Days (EDD) 2018.
+She was joined by the Queen Mathilde of Belgium for the event.
 EDD is the largest European forum of international cooperation and development, whose main theme is gender equality and the empowerment and participation of women and girls in sustainable development.

 Organized by the European Commission, the “European Days of Development 2018”, which will be held on June 5 and 6 in the Belgian capital, bring together the world development community to share ideas and experiences to inspire new alliances and innovate in solutions for the challenges facing the planet.

 Under the slogan “Women and girls in the vanguard of sustainable development: protection, empowerment, investment”, the agenda of the European Development Days of 2018 will be developed around three themes and key priorities in the current context: “to ensure the physical and psychological integrity of girls and women “(physical autonomy); “promote the economic and social empowerment of girls and women” ¨ (economic autonomy) and “strengthen the voice and participation of girls and women” (political autonomy).

 Before the beginning of the day, the Queen held a private meeting with Queen Mathilde of Belgium, at the Royal Palace of Laeken.
 In the end, they went together to attend the European Development Days.